 - Performers must provide their own equipment (e.g., instruments, speakers, props, etc.).

-- Visual art presentations may take the form of oral presentations (see above for details) or exhibits.
+- Visual art presentations or exhibits may choose to present in the oral or poster sessions (see above for details).

 - Upon request at the time of registration for the URS, the Office of Undergraduate Research will work with visual artists to arrange for appropriate spaces for exhibition of students’ work.